DataStax-Academy/ac201-labs/lab10-replication-and-consistency/steps/step02.md

 Nodetool should still be running.
 You should see that the servers at `172.30.1.11`(nodeB) and `172.30.1.12`(nodeC) are in the **DN** state.
 Server `172.30.1.11`(nodeA) should still be in the **UN** state.
+(You might have to wait a bit since the command only runs every 5 seconds.)

 ![nodeB and nodeC are down](https://killrcoda-file-store.s3.us-east-1.amazonaws.com/AC201/Lab10/two-down.jpg)